Bloopers©, Goofs, Mistakes

 The balloons burst without a sound.

 Scooby's nose temporarily turns brown.
+In another scene, he loses his spots.

 In the tunnel, Shaggy and Scooby try to run away but a gate falls and blocks the way, forcing them to go on and find the villainous strong man.
 The question is, who dropped the gate?
 The strong man?
 He wanted the gang to leave, and besides, he didn't even know they were in the tunnel.
 Maybe he was closing it to keep them from finding his lair and accidentally locked them in.

-All Scooby-Doo characters & images © Hanna-Barbera
+All Scooby-Doo characters & images © Time Warner and are used for fan purposes only

-All other content © 2001-2008 Whatsits Galore
+All other content © 2001-2024 Whatsits Galore

 email